xmatters/xm-labs-change-management/README.md

   <img src="media/group_property_uuid.png" width="400" height="400">
 </kbd>

 NB: You can manually populate these approver properties if you wish.
-If you do manually populate the
+If you do manually populate them you must ensure to type the group name *exactly* as it appears on the group.

+If this constant is empty the process does not try to populate these properties.